-Access Remix online, you don't need to install anything.
+Access Remix online, you do not need to install anything.
 If you want to use it without connection to the Internet, go to https://github.com/ethereum/remix-live/tree/gh-pages and download the .zip file as explained on that page.
+Remix is also a convenient option for testing nightly builds without installing multiple Solidity versions.